openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 mark on `C`.
 Keeping secrets from reflection is a risky business, but in this case it seems safer to do so, lest a large fraction of existing Java classes suddenly grow new items in their `Class::getInterfaces` arrays.
+[ Hiding the injected interface from `Class::getInterfaces` seems to be one of those "solves today's problems while creating tomorrow's" and wouldn't pass muster if we were designing the feature without the weight of existing test suites.
+Are there other concerns than the existing test suites?
+Given the other more significant changes in the ecosystem, I'm unclear why this one is worth avoiding.]

 If a primitive class extends a class other than `Object`, that class must be a primitive superclass candidate.
 The